-We believe that although the legislation ensures the legal obligation of all companies to review their privacy policies in order to reduce the level of complexity of the texts, much of the change is also due to the fact that companies such as Google have internalized the need to Make your policies increasingly friendly and simple to understand.
+We consider that although the regulations ensure the legal obligation of all companies to review their privacy policies in order to reduce the level of complexity of the texts, a large part of the change is also due to companies like Google having internalized the need to make their policies increasingly friendly and easy to understand.
 Which in the long run, generate benefits.

-However, the truth is that today policies only serve as "the information legally that nobody wants to read and nobody understands. " This is unfortunate because precisely privacy policies emerged as a tool for empowering the owner of personal data with the purpose that it decides what to do with their data by virtue of the exercise of their right to information self-determination.
+However, the truth is that today policies only serve as "the information legally that nobody wants to read and that nobody understands ”.
+This is unfortunate because privacy policies emerged as an empowerment tool for the owner of personal data in order for them to decide what to do with their data by virtue of the exercise of their right to informational self-determination.

-On this, the NYT points out, "people do not need technical knowledge of data collection processes to protect their personal information.
-Instead of explaining the complicated internal jobs of the data market, privacy policies should help people decide how they want their data to be used. "
+On this, the NYT points out, “people do not need technical knowledge of the data collection processes to protect their personal information.
+Instead of explaining the complicated inner workings of the data market, privacy policies should help people decide how they want their data to be used. "

-According to Jen King, Consumer Privacy Director of the Center for Internet and Society, "this does not mean that we should reject privacy policies in their entirety, we just need a new beginning."
+According to Jen King, Director of Consumer Privacy at the Center for Internet and Society, "this does not mean we should scrap the privacy policies in their entirety, we just need a fresh start."

 Perhaps, on occasions like this, the calls to make the real change are not the lawyers, but the advertising and marketing agencies that are constantly searching for new disclosure methods.
 Or also professional linguists.